imen-nasrii/cool-mobile-spark/replit.md

 - ✅ **Product edit functionality**: Fixed non-functional edit button in ProductDetail by adding handleProductEdit function in Index.tsx with proper navigation and URL parameter handling
 - ✅ **Product delete functionality**: Added comprehensive delete feature with secure API endpoint, confirmation dialog, owner/admin authorization, and automatic cache invalidation
 - ✅ **Homepage search bar removal**: Completely removed the search section from the homepage for a cleaner, minimalist interface as requested
+- ✅ **Homepage description removal**: Eliminated the descriptive text under the title for an ultra-minimalist design with only logo and title

 ## Technical Stack
 - **Languages**: TypeScript, JavaScript